Trust

 payloadSigned synthesis payload object

-brief_textStored output text when retained (org briefs); often null for x402
+brief_textStored output text when org retention settings require it; often null for anonymous x402

 signature.algorithmML-DSA-65 or Ed25519 (legacy)